-Growing up in Vancouver, my parents and I made regular trips to the Granville Island Public Market, the city’s mecca for colorful produce, artisan foods and crafts, and the freshest seafood.
+Pesto turkey tortellini soup brings memories of growing up in Vancouver.
+My parents and I made regular trips to the Granville Island Public Market, the city’s mecca for colorful produce, artisan foods and crafts, and the freshest seafood.
 Duso’s Italian Foods, the booth that sold fresh pasta and sauces was a revelation for us.
 So THAT was how pasta was supposed to taste!
 Each time we walked away with an armful of tortellini, both cheese and meat filled, and containers of pesto and olives.
 Heaven!

-This pesto turkey tortellini soup recipe is an ode to those meals, and it quickly became a favorite of my older son, who is a sucker for anything involving tortellini and pesto.
+This easy tortellini soup recipe is an ode to those meals, and it quickly became a favorite of my older son, who is a sucker for anything involving tortellini and pesto.
 A chip off the ol’ block.

 This soup follows the same basic formula that I use for most of my broth-based or tomato based soup recipes.
 Start off by cooking the ground turkey before sautéing the vegetables – onion, carrot and celery in this case – in a little olive oil.
 Next, add in the garlic and herbs before stirring in the broth and pesto.
 Ten minutes of simmering is all that’s needed to intensify the flavors before stirring in the tortellini.

 Fresh, frozen or dried tortellini will work in this recipe.
 Just be sure to adjust the cooking time.
 Fresh tortellini will take no more than five minutes, while frozen will take a few minutes longer.
 For the dried variety, follow the package directions.
 You may need to add some extra chicken broth if cooking for longer to replace any liquid that that evaporates.